Elfocrash/Cosmonaut/README.md

 ```

 #### Collection sharing
-Cosmonaut is all about making the integration with CosmosDB easy as well as making things like cost optimisation part of the library.
+Cosmonaut is all about making integrating with Cosmos DB easy as well as making things such as cost optimisation part of the library.

-That's why Cosmonaut support collection sharing between different types of entities.
+That's why Cosmonaut supports transparent collection sharing between different types of entities.

 Why would you do that?